 Signing the Code of Conduct is a prerequisite for working at the office or in an honorary capacity. → Code of Conduct, see appendix

 Award Operators licensed by the Association undertake to comply with this Code of Conduct by signing the Licence Agreement.
-All persons working for an Award Operator implementing the Award programme are required to sign the Association’s Code of Conduct.
+All persons working for an Award Operator implementing the Award program are required to sign the Association’s Code of Conduct.
 This is the responsibility of the individual Award Operator.

 All full-time and voluntary staff, representatives and those working for the Association on a short-term contract basis will be carefully selected and vetted.
 Advertisements for positions and contracts for work or fees contain a reference to the association’s child protection standards.